i-amritpal/Share-me/README.md

 3. Commit changes: `git commit -am 'Add new feature'`
 4. Push to the branch: `git push origin feature/new-feature`
 5. Submit a pull request.

+## License:

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Acknowledgments:

+- Special thanks to the open-source community for their invaluable contributions.
+- Explore and enjoy the world of Full Stack Social Media Application development with Shareme!

+Feel free to contribute, report issues, or provide feedback! 🚀